 But even without chickens (or goats or pigs or...), there's a lot of really pastoral imagery sharing the same airspace as all the talk about the superiority of organic fruits and veg.
 There's a lot of "Imagine yourself, plucking tender baby vegetables grown the natural way without any hassle for your dinner."

 That's all well and good, except for how it's actually bullshit.
-It is satisfying to grow your own food -- but none of it is simple.

 People who like to judge what poor people eat often act like it's super easy to plant and grow food.
 Like many other old-fashioned tasks that people once did out of necessity (I'm looking at you, sewing), gardening has become a pricey hobby.
 Community gardens help alleviate some of the expense and effort, which is why I think they're brilliant.
 But telling people just to grow food is not only short sighted, it's willfully dismissive of real-world concerns.